micro-ROS/rosidl_typesupport_microxrcedds/rosidl_typesupport_microxrcedds_c/QUALITY.md

 ### Coverage [4.iii]

 **rosidl_typesupport_microxrcedds_c** checks the coverage of every commit.
-Last coverage can be seen in [Codecov](https://codecov.io/gh/micro-ROS/rosidl_typesupport_microxrcedds).
+Last coverage assessment can be seen in [Codecov](https://codecov.io/gh/micro-ROS/rosidl_typesupport_microxrcedds).

 ### Linters and Static Analysis [4.v]

 **rosidl_typesupport_microxrcedds_c** [code style](https://github.com/eProsima/cpp-style) is enforced using [*uncrustify*](https://github.com/uncrustify/uncrustify).
-Among the CI tests there are tests that ensures that every pull request is compliant with the code style.
+Among the CI tests there are tests that ensure that every pull request is compliant with the code style.
 The latest CI results can be seen [here](https://github.com/micro-ROS/rosidl_typesupport_microxrcedds/actions/workflows/ci.yml).

 **rosidl_typesupport_microxrcedds_c** uses and passes all the standard linters and static analysis tools for a C++ package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).